-BEARD, Edward S., Stoker Petty Officer - ALBERT MEDAL in Bronze (For Saving or Attempting to Save Life at Sea) (AM) - RNCVR / HMCS Niobe - Awarded as per Canada Gazette of 3 May 1919 and London Gazette of 18 February 1919.
+BEARD, Ernest Edmund, Stoker Petty Officer - ALBERT MEDAL in Bronze (For Saving or Attempting to Save Life at Sea) (AM) - RNCVR / HMCS Niobe - Awarded as per Canada Gazette of 3 May 1919 and London Gazette of 18 February 1919.
+His name was incorrect in the London Gazette - he was listed as Edward S. but his given names were Ernest Edmund.